What Are Endo Attacks and How to Cope With Them

 The best way to cope with endo attacks is to find out what the potential triggers are and avoid them completely.
 The triggers for endo attacks and the intensity with which they occur vary from person to person.
 Some ways in which you may reduce sudden symptom flare-ups include:

-• De-stressing and calming yourself by practicing yoga and meditation.
+- De-stress and calm yourself by practicing yoga and meditation.

 What is the long-term solution?

-While lifestyle changes described above may help in somewhat managing endo attacks, they do not provide lasting relief nor can they fully prevent the recurrence of such flares.
+While lifestyle changes described above may help somewhat manage endo attacks, they do not provide lasting relief, nor can they fully prevent the recurrence of such flares.

 Avoiding endo attacks requires a long-term solution.
 Laparoscopic deep excision surgery is the gold standard treatment for endometriosis and could prevent the recurrence of endo attacks.

 Dr. Seckin’s approach has proven to be invaluable for many women suffering from endometriosis.
-Together with the team of experts, Dr. Seckin is able to identify and remove all endometriosis lesions on a per-lesion basis no matter how deep they are, thus removing the root cause of the symptoms while also helping preserve fertility and anatomical integrity.
+Together with the team of experts, Dr. Seckin can identify and remove all endometriosis lesions on a per-lesion basis, no matter how deep they are, thus removing the root cause of the symptoms while also helping preserve fertility and anatomical integrity.

 Are you experiencing endo attacks?
 If so, please share your experience and tips on how you cope on our post on Facebook or Instagram.